Is Wireless Radiation Harmful? MD’s Comment

 Physicians, physician researchers and medical organizations across the globe have questioned the safety of wireless devices we commonly use and called for more protective radiation standards.
 Strengthening scientific research and observation has changed their perspective from a personal concern, to a feeling of obligation to speak out, in order to prevent harm to their patients and the public.

-Here are the voices of physicians and physician groups who have written letters, authored articles, developed policy and spoken out about the health risks of wireless radiation including cell phones and Wi Fi.
-Physician videos follow at the end.
+Here are the voices of physicians and physician organizations who have written letters, authored articles, developed policy and spoken out about the health risks of wireless radiation including cell phones and Wi Fi.
+Scroll to the end for other physician videos .

 Many physicians as well as scientists have published research papers on the risks of electromagnetic radiation which are listed in this website, MDSafeTech.org.
 An international list of both scientists and physicians who have signed a petition calling for reevaluation of safety standards is found at EMF Scientist Appeal as well as those calling for a moratorium on 5G roll-out at 5G Moratorium.